josephGZC/molecular_dynamics_MOFs_Cd/README.md

 # **Investigating the Removal of Cadmium from Water through UiO-66 Derivatives using Molecular Dynamics**

+The following repository contains some of the jupyter lab python scripts I used in the simulation of UiO-66 and cadmium.

 Contents
 - [Overview](#overview)
 - [Python Scripts](#python-scripts)